-- 27.2.1 The Employer recognizes that the Canadian Union of Skilled Workers has a Multi-Employer Apprenticeship Governance Council established for the purpose of training apprentices in the electrical industry. - 27.2.2 The employer agrees to participate in the operation of the Apprenticeship Governance Council (AGC).
-The AGC will be a Joint Apprenticeship Council for purposes of the Ontario College of Trades and Apprenticeship Act(or any successor Act)

-- 27.2.3 The Apprenticeship Governance Council shall be responsible for the establishment and maintenance of an apprenticeship training program, as well as adopting operating rules and conditions with respect thereto which are complementary to and in keeping with the intent of the Ontario College of Trades and Apprenticeship Act(or any successor Act). - 27.2.4 All apprentices shall be governed by the Ontario College of Trades and Apprenticeship Act and Regulations (or any successor Act and Regulations).
-The staffing ratio will be one apprentice to three employees in all other classifications.
-A staffing ratio of one apprentice to less than three journeypersons may be established by mutual agreement between the Employer and Union. - 27.2.5 Employers will contribute \$0.10 per hour worked (in addition to the Total Wage Package) to the JAC/JLAC for apprenticeship training.
+- 27.2.1 The Employer recognizes that the Canadian Union of Skilled Workers has a Multi-Employer Apprenticeship Governance Council established for the purpose of training Apprentices in the electrical industry. - 27.2.2 The Employer agrees to participate in the operation of the Apprenticeship Governance Council (AGC).
+The AGC will be a Joint Apprenticeship Council for purposes of the Building Opportunities in The Skilled Trades Act, 2021 (BOSTA) - 27.2.3 The Apprenticeship Governance Council shall be responsible for the establishment and maintenance of an Apprenticeship training program, as well as adopting operating rules and conditions with respect thereto which are complementary to and in keeping with the intent of the Building Opportunities in the Skilled Trades Act, 2021 (BOSTA) (or any successor Act). - 27.2.4 All Apprentices shall be governed by the Building Opportunities in The Skilled Trades Act, 2021 (BOSTA) and Apprenticeship Act and Regulations (or any successor Act and Regulations).
+The staffing ratio will be one Apprentice to two employees in all other classifications.
+A staffing ratio of one Apprentice to less than two Journeypersons may be established by mutual agreement between the Employer and Union. - 27.2.5 Employers will contribute \$0.10 per hour worked (in addition to the Total Wage Package) to the JAC/JLAC for Apprenticeship training.